aluxnimm/outlookcaldavsynchronizer/README.md

 		- You can also define a filter category so that multiple CalDAV-Calendars can be synchronized into one Outlook calendar via the defined category (see Category Filter and Color below).
 		- For contacts you can configure if birthdays should be mapped or not.
 If birthdays are mapped, Outlook also creates an recurring appointment for every contact with a defined birthday.
 		- You can also configure if contact photos should be mapped or not.
 Contact photo mapping from Outlook to the server doesn't work in Outlook 2007.
+		- For tasks (not for Google task profiles) you can configure if you want to map reminders (just upcoming, all or none), the priority of the task and the description body.

 ### Scheduling settings and resources ###